davidyanez/davidyanez.github.io/_posts/portefolio/2017-10-16-stradigi_qivo_project.markdown

 ---

 Qivo is a social network to share articles and media content about different topics and interests.
-I was in charge of developing the recommendation engine using different collaborative filtering algorithms in order to yield personalized content recommendations for the users.
+I participated in the development of the recommendation engine using different collaborative filtering algorithms in order to yield personalized content recommendations for the users.
 The second system I develop was an article extraction tool that extract an article from an web page and remove boilerplate content.